 To support organizations working to protect the health of migrants, Americares sent a team to California and Arizona to meet with partners and coordinate support options.
 The team has had many meetings with clinics, social service providers, and partner NGOs all working on different aspects of support.
 Discussions are ongoing, though conversations in person revealed a wide range of needs, including hygiene products, over the counter and prescription medications, and additional funding to support increasing staff needs.

-Extreme poverty, political turmoil, gang violence and the mounting threat of deadly natural disasters has forced thousands of Haitian migrants to flee their homes in recent years in search of safety and a better life.
+In other border activity in September 2021, extreme poverty, political turmoil, gang violence and the mounting threat of deadly natural disasters has forced thousands of Haitian migrants to flee their homes in recent years in search of safety and a better life.

 An estimated 15,000 migrants including families, pregnant women and children, arrived at the Del Rio International Bridge in Del Rio, Texas, seeking asylum in the United States.
 Migrants converged under the bridge, creating a makeshift camp where the situation has turned dire.
 They faced scorching temperatures, unsanitary conditions and shortages of food and clean water as they waited to be processed by U.S. Customs and Border Patrol.
 Many also needed basic health services.

 Americares offered assistance to two partner organizations directly supporting migrants in Del Rio.